slu-soc1120/slu-soc1120.github.io/content/docs/start_zoom.md

 <br>

+## What is the Best Way to Arrange my Zoom Meeting?
+I strongly recommend that you use Zoom's <a href = "https://support.zoom.us/hc/en-us/articles/115004802843-Side-by-side-Mode-for-screen-sharing" target = "_blank">side-by-side mode</a> for screen sharing.
+When you are in side-by-side mode, choosing "Speaker View" will limit the number of webcams you see to just the person speaking.
+This arrangement allows you to see both my slides and me at the same time, and can be adjusted with your mouse to make the slides smaller or larger.

 ## Do I Have To Use My Microphone
 When you come to class, please mute your microphone.
 If I call on you and you've raised your hand, please remember to un-mute yourself before speaking!